New England Journal of Medicine August 11, 2011

 Setting

-Population HIV-serodiscordant heterosexual couples in which the HIV-infected partner had a CD4 count between 350 and 550 cells per cubic millimeter and had not previously received ART.
+Population HIV-1 serodiscordant couples where the HIV-infected partner was antiretroviral-naive and had a CD4 count between 350 and 550 cells/mm³.

-Intervention Immediate initiation of antiretroviral therapy in the HIV-infected partner upon study enrollment.
+Intervention Immediate initiation of antiretroviral therapy (early therapy).

-Comparator Delayed initiation of antiretroviral therapy in the HIV-infected partner until the CD4 count fell below 250 cells per cubic millimeter or the development of an AIDS-defining illness.
+Comparator Delayed initiation of antiretroviral therapy (until CD4 count declined to < 250 cells/mm³ or the onset of an HIV-1-related symptom).

 Study Limitations